mwirtz946/climate_change_donation_analysis/README.md

 ### Time Series Analysis

-The objective is to find the time of year at which the Environmental Defense Fund (EDF) will receive the highest level of donations relative to advertising and promotional efforts.
+The objective here is to find the time of year at which the Environmental Defense Fund (EDF) will receive the highest level of donations relative to advertising and promotional efforts.
 The assumption for this analysis is that donations will rise proportionately with climate change sentiment.
 Therefore, the EDF will want to do the most advertising during months with the highest climate change sentiment and the least advertising during months with the lowest climate change sentiment.

 #### Findings